rust-lang/book/second-edition/nostarch/chapter09.md

 fn main() {
     let v = vec![1, 2, 3];

-    v[100];
+    v[99];
 }
 ```

 Listing 9-1: Attempting to access an element beyond the end of a vector, which
 will cause a `panic!`

-Here, we’re attempting to access the hundredth element of our vector, but it
+Here, we’re attempting to access the hundredth element of our vector (which is
-has only three elements.
+at index 99 because indexing starts at zero), but it has only three elements.
 In this situation, Rust will panic.
-Using `[]` is
+Using `[]` is supposed to return an
-supposed to return an element, but if you pass an invalid index, there’s no
+element, but if you pass an invalid index, there’s no element that Rust could
-element that Rust could return here that would be correct.
+return here that would be correct.

 Other languages, like C, will attempt to give you exactly what you asked for in
 this situation, even though it isn’t what you want: you’ll get whatever is at